 WWAMI MEDICAL EDUCATION PROGRAM

 WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) was founded in 1971, and is one of the most successful models for medical education in the United States.
-Each fall, WSU Spokane welcomes 20 first-year undergraduate medical students who immerse themselves in basic science classes.
+This fall, WSU Spokane welcomed 40 first-year undergraduate medical students who are immersing themselves in basic science classes.
 The students are assigned preceptors, who are local doctors who mentor students in clinical settings for at least a half-day every other week.
 Students can also choose to do community service work.

 Second-year students now have the option of studying at the University of Washington in Seattle or in Spokane as part of a pilot program that emphasizes small-group, case-based studies.
 The pilot allows students to spend all four years of their classroom and clinical studies in Spokane.
 The second-year program in Spokane is open to students from Washington first and, if space allows, also to students from Montana.